folio-org/folio-org.github.io/guides/automation.md

 <!-- The source of this SVG is an OmniGraffle file in work/graphic-source/ -->

 The project is using a continuous integration -- or CI -- system (described below) that builds new versions of the software whenever a developer makes a change, as well as on a timed basis.
-The CI system automatically builds environments that are used for various purposes by the developers, the product owners, and the testers.
+The CI system automatically builds reference environments that are used for various purposes by the developers, the product owners, and the testers.

 In order to fully understand this diagram, keep in mind that there are two parts to FOLIO -- the part called “Stripes” which is the software running in the browser and the part called “Okapi” which is running on the server.